tremick/social-media-purchase-predictor/README.md

 ## Usage
 1. Run the script: `GAUSSIAN ALGORITHIM.ipynb`
 2. Enter the user's age, salary, and gender when prompted.
-3. The script will provide a prediction on whether the user is likely to make a purchase.
+3. The script will provide a prediction on whether the user is likely to make a purchase

 ## Dependencies
 - pandas